charliejhadley/RecipeVisualisations/README.md

 # WL Code

-The `RecipeVisualisations.wl` package contains a number of visualisations of the recipe data, briefly:
+The `RecipeVisualisations.wl` package contains a number of visualisations of the recipe data.
+To access these functions clone the repository and evaluate `<<RecipeVisualisations` note that files within the `data` folder are loaded by many visualisations for speed, the package contains commented code for generating the `.wdx` files yourself.

 `cuisineGeoGraphic[]`
 ![cuisineGeoGraphic](https://raw.githubusercontent.com/martinjhnhadley/RecipeVisualisations/master/cuisineGeoGraphic.png)